alexbalmus/dci_java_playground/README.md

 anonymous inner class that implements a role interface and who's instance will wrap the target object; the implementation of the self() method will return the wrapped target object.

-Starting with Java 8 this can be done very elegandly behind the scenes using a lambda expression:
+Starting with Java 8 this can be done very elegantly behind the scenes using a lambda expression:

     Account_SourceRole assignSourceRoleTo(final Account source)
     {